Carly509/monster-battle/README.md

 - [React testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 The app is a battle of monsters, where we have many different monsters with multiple stats like attack and defense, and we can let them fight each other.
+A local API configured inside the project, this will serve all the endpoints necessary for the proper operation of the app.

 ## Project Set Up